 Academic Writers in Residence

-The University of Worcester’s two Academic Writers in Residence are here to help.
+The University of Worcester’s three Academic Writers in Residence are here to help.

-Professional, published writers and Royal Literary Fund Fellows, Judith Allnatt and Sue Fletcher offer confidential, one-to-one tutorials for students in all subject areas and to support all aspects of academic writing.
-Our free service is provided by the Royal Literary Fund (RFL) which sponsors over 80 writers to work in universities across the UK.
+Professional, published writers and Royal Literary Fund Fellows, Mike Woods, Sarah Hilary and Mirza Waheed, offer confidential, one-to-one tutorials for students in all subject areas and to support all aspects of academic writing.
+This includes essays, reports, theses, dissertations, or personal statements.
+Sessions last up to 50 minutes.
+Our free service is provided by the Royal Literary Fund (RLF) which sponsors over 80 writers to work in universities across the UK.

-Please note that we cannot give advice by email, and we also do not provide a proof-reading service or support with basic English language skills.
-Otherwise, we look forward to hearing from you!
+Please note that RLF Writers in Residence cannot give advice by email, and do not provide a proof-reading service or support with basic English language skills.
+Otherwise, they look forward to hearing from you!